Skwuruhl/darktide-crosshairs-fix/README.md

     spread_in_degrees * 10

-Result is the number of pixels your crosshair is placed from the screen, scaled from 1080p as baseline.
+Result is the number of pixels your crosshair is placed from the center of the screen, scaled from 1080p as baseline.

 New equation: